dattasaurabh82/EI_ESP32_CAM_SERVER/README.md

 _In a nutshell_

-1. The Method to upload images via [edge-impulse-data-forwarder](https://docs.edgeimpulse.com/docs/tools/edge-impulse-cli/cli-data-forwarder) requires an intermediary computer.
+1. The method to upload images via [edge-impulse-data-forwarder](https://docs.edgeimpulse.com/docs/tools/edge-impulse-cli/cli-data-forwarder) requires an intermediary computer.
 [While collecting and sending accelerometer and audio data is straightforward](https://docs.edgeimpulse.com/docs/tools/edge-impulse-cli/cli-data-forwarder), there's no simple example showing how to convert image data into a byte stream array.
 Though it's possible to do this manually (by capturing an image and converting it into a serializable byte stream), this functionality isn't readily available and requires significant programming effort, depending on your embedded systems expertise.
 2. The Edge Impulse [data uploader firmware's](https://docs.edgeimpulse.com/docs/edge-ai-hardware/mcu/espressif-esp32) image upload method uses [WebSerial API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API) and can be seen directly in the studio.
 But the process to capture each single image is slow.
-While it offers a good browser-based experience and eliminates the need for a data forwarding middleware, [compiling the latest firmware (for custom board other ESP-EYE)](https://github.com/edgeimpulse/firmware-espressif-esp32) remains challenging for beginners.
+While it offers a good browser-based experience and eliminates the need for a data forwarding middleware, [compiling the latest firmware (for custom board other than "ESP-EYE")](https://github.com/edgeimpulse/firmware-espressif-esp32) remains challenging for beginners.
-3. [EloquentEsp32cam](https://eloquentarduino.com/posts/esp32-cam-object-detection) is nice and closer what I was looking for.
-Also it hosts the web ui in packed binary format so everything is c and one upload works.
-But the trade off is that the Web UI modification is not straight forward and the image transfer is also a multi step process requiring one to download labelled images first and then upload to edge impulse manually.
+3. [EloquentEsp32cam](https://eloquentarduino.com/posts/esp32-cam-object-detection) is nice and closer to what I was looking for as it hosts the web ui in packed binary format so everything is in c, finally and "one upload" functions flashes everything.
+But the trade off is that the Web UI modification is not straight forward (since it is gzipped) and the image transfer is also a multi step process requiring one to download labelled images first and then upload to edge impulse manually.

    | ![EloquentEsp32cam Web UI](assets/EloqUI.png) | ![Manual Upload Process](assets/manual_upload_process.png) |
    |:-------------------------------------------:|:----------------------------------------------------------:|